KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Guides/Getting-Started-Guide.md

 # Getting Started

-This article describes how to get started with KeyboardKit.
+This guide describes how to get started with KeyboardKit.

 @Metadata {